ernierasta/pnp-howto/README.md

 Also remember that duplex printing layout should contain always page with fronts, then page with backs, and so on.
 Even if you feel, that your file is bigger then it could.
 This way you will allow for quick printing without investigation which backs are for which components.

 There is also very good addition to duplex format - outline.
-This element was introduced to my by countersheet Inkscape extension and I find it briliant.
+This element was introduced to me by countersheet Inkscape extension and I find it briliant.
 It is outline around whole page and it allows to cut along it.
 When someone prints fronts and backs on separate pages outline allows to align fronts and backs much better then shown in linked Polish tutorial.
+It eliminates priner drift.

 Example page from my unpublished prototype with outline:

 ![duplex-outline][duplexoutline]